kylemocode/BESG/README.md

 # Backend Study Group (BESP)

-This is a spontaneous organization that regularly shares various technologies for web development every week, but it still focuses on backend development.
+This is a spontaneous organization that regularly shares various technologies for web development every week, mainly focuses on backend development.

 ### Team Members